ustaxcourt/ef-cms/docsify/testing.md

 !> Your API must be running in order to run the integration tests.

-### How Integration Tests are Setup
+### How Integration Tests are Set Up

 The integration tests are located in `web-client/integration-tests`.
-We tried to take a declarative approach to writing these tests.
+We tried to take a declarative approach in writing these tests.
 Each test file is made up of smaller helper test files that are found in `web-client/integration-tests/journey`, where each journey file is a small step in the larger integration test scenario.

 For example, the `web-client/integration-tests/admissionsClerkPractitionerJourney.test.js` test invokes multiple journey functions like so to create a petition, serve the petition, and add a practitioner to the case: